 |11HBG4236.||Burneice Dorothy Miller||28 Oct 1904||11 Apr 1992||(87)|

 John Walter began his family in Arroyo Grande, San Luis Obispo County.
 He and his elder brother Orrin set up a blacksmith shop there by 1900.
-By 1910 he and his family moved over to Nipomo in the same county where John worked as a blacksmith in his own shop.[Cen 1910] By 1920 the family moved to Kings County in the oil fields of Paddock/Lucerne township.
+By 1910 he and his family either moved inland to Nipomo Township or the their home along Nipomo and Los Berros Road, southeast of Arroyo Grande, was included in Nipomo Township.
+John worked there as a blacksmith in his own shop and his 17-year-old sister Iva lived with them.[Cen 1910] By 1920 the family moved to Kings County in the oil fields of Paddock/Lucerne township.
 John farmed grain while his sons took jobs in the oil fields.[Cen 1920]

 Within ten years, the Millers relocated to Long Beach, Los Angeles County, California, by the 1930 census, where they and their son James were enumerated at 237 Willard Street.
 John Walter and James worked as oil pumpers.[Cen 1930]